Princess Jayanti of Nepal: Social works

 Princess Jayanti made significant contributions to cancer relief programs in Nepal.
 She was the founder of the Nepal Cancer Relief Society, and was its chairperson from 1982 to 2001.
 She involved various international organizations to establish a cancer hospital in Nepal, raised social awareness, and led anti-smoking campaigns.

 Since her childhood, Princess Jayanti had seen different members of her family suffering from heart diseases, and therefore, she tried to help people suffering from heart diseases and worked to make cardiac treatment more affordable and available to the common people of Nepal.

 Princess Jayanti also worked to promote tourism.
 In addition, she was also aware about different environmental issues.
 All her life she worked to raise social awareness.
 She attended international conferences and presented different papers in Europe and America.

 Death

 Princess Jayanti was one of the ten members of the Nepalese royal family who died in the Nepalese royal massacre.
 Jayanti's younger sister, Mrs. Ketaki Chester, was wounded but survived.
 Jayanti's mother, Princess Helen, was not present in the room at the time of the massacre and therefore survived.
-She was in the anteroom with the Queen Mother, Ratna.
+She was in the anteroom with the Queen Mother, Ratna, her sister-in-law.